Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 <body>Not much of a body, this is a JavaScript example, not HTML</body>
 </html>
 ```

+p5.js has an "instanced" mode, which is another similar way to do this.
+See the tutorial [Global and Instanced Mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode)

 Here's another example of global and local scopes: